 One of the more practical additions to a home is a ramp.
 A person need not be confined to a wheelchair to appreciate the benefits of a ramp leading into the home as opposed to steps.
 Inside the house, there is a matter of safely getting in and out of the shower.

-From grab bars to curbless showers and walk-in bathtubs to nonslip mats and rugs, options for senior-friendly bathrooms abound.
-Getting in and out safely is a priority that can easily be met with a little care.
+From grab bars to curbless showers and walk-in bathtubs to nonslip mats and rugs, there are plenty options for senior-friendly bathrooms.
+Getting in and out safely is a priority that can easily be met by installing a walk in tub.
+Find out the cost of walk in tubs and then do your reach by reading some comparison guides to find out which one is best for you.

 Make It Easier to Read